 3. Improve Your Smile: Root canal treatment can also improve your smile by restoring a damaged or discolored tooth to its natural appearance.
 After treatment, your dentist may recommend placing a crown over the treated tooth to protect it from future damage and improve its appearance.

-If you are looking for root canal treatment in Port Coquitlam, contact Brookmere Dental Group today!
+If you are looking for root canal treatment in North Road, Coquitlam, contact Brookmere Dental Group today!

 Contact us today

 Contact us today to learn more about how Root Canal Therapy can save your tooth and relieve your pain.
 Our experienced dentists will answer all of your questions and help you decide if this treatment is right for you.
 We offer convenient appointment times and accept most dental insurance plans.
 Call us now to get started!